sunshinewyl/IIMGF-Net/README.md

 # Data Preparation
 Please at first download datasets [Derm7pt](https://derm.cs.sfu.ca/Download.html) and then download the pretrained model of VMamba-Tiny on ImageNet-1k from [github](https://github.com/MzeroMiko/VMamba).
-Replace the path of the pre-trained model with the "./models/IIMGF.py".
+Replace their actual storage paths in the config file.

 # Training & Testing